Ariavm95/FlashCard-Udacity/ReadMe.md

 $ npm install
 $ npm start
 ```
-Then enter i to run the program in the iOS emulator which XCode provides.
+Then, enter i to run the program in the iOS emulator which XCode provides.
-Also, you can install Expo to run the code.
+Also, you can run the code if you have Expo application installed.
 Just open the project by Expo application and choose what device you want to run the code on.
-In this case, choose ios device since it tested only on iOS emulator.
+In this case, choose ios device since it ha been tested only on iOS emulator.

 ## Tested Platform
 This code has been tested in an iOS emulator.